chenxingqiang/secret-learn/doc/model_persistence.rst

 .. dropdown:: InconsistentVersionWarning

-  When an estimator is loaded with a jax-sklearn version that is inconsistent with the version the estimator was pickled with, an :class:`~xlearn.exceptions.InconsistentVersionWarning` is raised.
+  When an estimator is loaded with a secret-learn version that is inconsistent with the version the estimator was pickled with, an :class:`~xlearn.exceptions.InconsistentVersionWarning` is raised.
 This warning can be caught to obtain the original version the estimator was pickled with::